-If you have reached the point where nothing seems to be working like I had, it may be time for wet sanding.
+If you have reached the point where nothing seems to be working as I had, it may be time for wet sanding.

 What You Will Need

-Contrary to what I originally thought, this process was a a lot messier and time consuming than I originally expected.
+Contrary to what I originally thought, this process was a lot messier and time-consuming than I originally expected.
 I’d say budget somewhere around 30 to 45 minutes per headlight to achieve the results you want, but it depends on how cloudy your headlights are.

 Here is a list of materials you will need to get started: